-Lecture No 041152 Subject title Laboratory practice of Periodontology II Subject ID Instructors AOKI AKIRA, TAKEU AOKI AKIRA, TAKEUCHI YASUO, MIZUTANI KOJI, KATAGIRI SAYAKA, SHINOKI TAKESHI, NAGAI SHIGEYUKI, YOSHINO TOSHIAKI, YOSHINO TOSHIAKI, TANIGUCHI YOICHI, TSUBOKAWA MASAKI , TAKAGI TOHRU, KAWAMURA RIE Semester YearLong 2020 Level 2nd - 3rd year Units 8 Course by the instructor with practical experiences
+Lecture No 041152

+Subject title Laboratory practice of aboratory practice of Periodontology II Subject ID

+Instructors

+Semester YearLong 2021 YearLong 2021 Level 2nd - 3rd year Units 8

+Course by the

+instructor with

+practical experiences

 Please ask contact persons.

 To learn the experimental approaches for clarifying the effects of lasers/LEDs on cells/tissues as well as their unknown mechanisms, through basic and clinical researches.